Augmented Lagrangian methods for fully convex composite optimization

 by definition of the proximal operator and the convexity of $-\dualLL$.
 Using \cite[Cor.\ 12.30]{BauschkeCombettes2011}, this is the same as postulating that $\bar y$ is a stationary point of the convex optimization problem

 i.e., one of its minimizers.
 Note that \eqref{eq:penalized_dual} can be interpreted as a penalized version of the dual problem \eqref{eq:PPA:dual_problem} complemented by the constraint $y\in \safeYY$.
-As \eqref{eq:P} is assumed to be feasible, the objective function of \eqref{eq:PPA:dual_problem} is lower bounded due to \cref{lem:duality}, and boundedness of $\safeYY$ additionally yields that \eqref{eq:penalized_dual} is coercive.
-Hence, it possesses a minimizer whenever $-\dualLL$ is proper and lsc which can be guaranteed via mild assumptions on the problem data, see \cref{lem:value_function,lem:properties_dualLL}, so that \eqref{eq:alternating_operators} indeed produces a convergent sequence in this special situation.
+As \eqref{eq:P} is assumed to be feasible, the objective function of \eqref{eq:PPA:dual_problem} is lower bounded due to \cref{lem:duality}, and boundedness of $\safeYY$ additionally yields that the objective function of \eqref{eq:penalized_dual} is coercive.
+Hence, this problem possesses a minimizer whenever $-\dualLL$ is proper and lsc which can be guaranteed via mild assumptions on the problem data, see \cref{lem:value_function,lem:properties_dualLL}, so that \eqref{eq:alternating_operators} indeed produces a convergent sequence in this special situation.

 In a remark, Andreani et al.\ \cite[\S 5]{andreani2008augmented} ask the following question: ``\emph{What happens if the box chosen for the safeguarded multiplier estimates is too small?}'' Among other things, our streamlined convergence analysis in \cref{sec:convergence_rigid_safeguard} rediscovers their answer from the PPA perspective: global convergence properties remain, but penalty parameters should vanish if the safeguarding set $\safeYY$ does not comprise a multiplier from $\multYY$ provided there is one.